<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 • Fireplace Tools

-• Washer/Dryer (left by owners and work great so far!)
+• Washer/Dryer (left by owners and works great so far!)

 Finally, we re-purposed many items from other time periods in our lives, and also from what the previous owners left behind, such as the curtains and curtain rods in the library, large brick stones in the landscaping, the chimera the previous homeowners left behind (which I have always wanted one!), etc.

-As I mentioned previously, Paul and I have several large projects ahead of us in order to update our home that straddle both categories of need and want, so it is very possible that when all is said and done, we will have spent around $8,927 in our first year as well.
+As I mentioned previously, Paul and I have several large projects ahead of us in order to update our home that straddles both categories of need and wants, so it is very possible that when all is said and done, we will have spent around $8,927 in our first year as well.

 In fact, we don’t have carpet or a floor in our master bathroom at this moment!